BerniHiros/BernieHirosIT1025/Project/readme.md

  ## Conclusion

  I  will only put in from personal experience is ways to find money.
-All Other suggestions are documanted or a locations at Tri-C to find answers
+All Other suggestions are documented or a locations at Tri-C to find answers